-(1) Interested persons who can show good cause why such application should not be granted must file with the commission a written statement detailing the reasons, as well as a motion to intervene, within fifteen calendar days after the application is docketed.
+(1) Interested persons who can show good cause why such application should not be granted may file with the commission a written statement detailing the reasons, as well as a motion to intervene, within fifteen calendar days after the application is docketed.
 The applicant may respond to any motion to intervene no later than seven calendar days after the filing and service of the motion.

 (2) Absent full or partial suspension, applications seeking certification as a telephone company will be approved in accordance with the thirty-day automatic approval process described in rule 4901:1-6-05 of the Administrative Code.

 (D) The commission's docketing division will assign a tariff filing (TRF) docket number, if applicable, and inform the applicant of that number within fourteen days of filing so that the applicant may finalize its tariff and price lists prior to the automatic approval date of the ACE.
 Failure to file all necessary tariff revisions requested by commission staff prior to the thirtieth day from initial filing of the ACE application will result in suspension or dismissal of the application.
-Final tariffs, where applicable, must be filed in the ACE case as well as in the applicant's TRF docket no later than ten days after the automatic approval date.
+Final tariffs, where applicable, may be filed in the ACE case as well as in the applicant's TRF docket no later than ten days after the automatic approval date.

 (1) A certificate of good standing and a certificate to operate as an out-of-state entity issued by the Ohio secretary of state and, if applicable, fictitious name authorization.